Why This Quest Defines Your Endgame

 Acknowledging concerns: “This apparatus you’ve mentioned – it doesn’t sound very safe.”

-Analysis: You’re validating Ruth’s concern rather than dismissing it.
-Safety matters, especially to The Order which emphasizes protecting their community.
-By taking her concern seriously, you maintain her trust.
+Analysis: Validating Ruth’s concern rather than dismissing it.
+By taking her concern seriously, you maintain her trust in you as a fair mediator.

 Demanding transparency: “What are the chances that this turns out successful?
 You must have run the numbers.”

-Analysis: You’re holding Auntie’s Choice accountable for their proposals.
-If they’re suggesting potentially dangerous methods, they need to justify the risk with data.
+Analysis: Holding Auntie’s Choice accountable.
 This shows Ruth you won’t let corporate interests steamroll safety concerns.

 Stage 7: Final Decision Point